 You can contact the Men's Wrestling Head Coach Spencer Adams at firstname.lastname@example.org or by filling out the recruitment questionnaire.

-Bellarmine University (BU; BEL-ər-min) is an independent, private Catholic university in Louisville, Kentucky, United States.
+Bellarmine University (BU; BEL-ər-min) is a private Catholic university in Louisville, Kentucky.
 The liberal arts institution opened on October 3, 1950, as Bellarmine College, established by Archbishop John A. Floersh of the Archdiocese of Louisville and named after the Cardinal Saint Robert Bellarmine.
 In 2000 the Board of Trustees changed the name to Bellarmine University.
 The university is organized into seven colleges and schools and confers bachelor's and master's degrees in more than 50 academic majors, along with five doctoral degrees; it is classified under the Carnegie system as a "larger" Master's university.The university has an enrollment of over 3,900 students on its main 135-acre (0.55 km2) academic and residential campus in Louisville's Belknap neighborhood.
 At its 2011 commencement, the school graduated 482 undergraduate and graduate students, contributing to a total of 780 graduates for the school year, up from 700 the previous year.Bellarmine offers a large number of extracurricular activities to its students, including athletics, honor societies, clubs and student organizations.
 Its athletic teams are known as the Knights.
 Bellarmine is a member of NCAA Division II and competes in the Great Lakes Valley Conference, except in men's lacrosse, which competes at the Division I level in the Southern Conference.
 Bellarmine's men's basketball team won the 2011 NCAA Men's Division II Basketball Tournament, the first athletic national championship in school history.
 Alumni and former students have gone on to prominent careers in government, business, science, medicine, education, sports, and entertainment.